labdaddy/linux/README.md

 # Navigating the command line

-Ctrl+a move to beginning of line
+1. Ctrl+a move to beginning of line
-Ctrl+e move to end of line
+2. Ctrl+e move to end of line
-Ctrl+left arrow/ alt+b/ move back one word
+3. Ctrl+left arrow/ alt+b/ move back one word
-Ctrl+right arrow/ alt+c move forward one word
+4. Ctrl+right arrow/ alt+c move forward one word
-Ctrl+k deletes text from cursor to end of line
+5. Ctrl+k deletes text from cursor to end of line
-Ctrl+x deletes text from cursor to beginning of line Tab
+6. Ctrl+x deletes text from cursor to beginning of line
-Ctrl+d exits the bash she'll
+7. Ctrl+d exits the bash she'll